 There shall be a City Clerk who shall be appointed by the Mayor with the consent of the City Council by an affirmative vote of a majority of Council Members, and whose duties and responsibilities are as provided for by this Charter.
 Although an appointee of the Mayor, the Clerk shall serve the entire City government.
 The Clerk shall keep and have the care and custody of the books, records, papers, legal documents and journals of proceedings of the City Council and shall carry out such additional duties as may be required by the Council or the Mayor.
-The City Clerk may be removed from office with the concurrence of the Mayor and a majority of the City Council.
+The City Clerk and their